 - Difficulty tolerating being alone or feeling lonely

-Knowing the First Steps to Take
+Know the First Steps to Take

-Once your teen has been evaluated, getting him or her into treatment is the next step.
+Once your teen has been evaluated, getting them into treatment is the next step.

 The primary treatment for borderline personality disorder is talk therapy.
 Medication may be used to treat symptoms of co-occurring disorders, such as depression or anxiety, which aren’t uncommon with BPD.
 However, medication has limited effectiveness with BPD itself and is not recommended as a primary treatment.
 Medications that are most likely to be prescribed for individuals with BPD are mood stabilizers, antidepressants, and antipsychotic medications.